-CHANGES COMING TO UPC COVID PROTOCOL MAY 2ND
+CHANGES TO UPC COVID PROTOCOL START MAY 2ND

 On Sunday, April 11th we conducted a survey of congregants regarding our response to the pandemic.
 Most importantly we learned that by May 1st nearly 100% of our members will have been vaccinated for COVID 19.
 With this information in hand, the session voted at the April meeting to resume Sunday School classes on May 2nd.
 Many of the surveys noted that we SHOULD CONTINUE social distancing, so we will continue to only use alternating pews in the sanctuary, encourage hand sanitation and minimal socializing as the vaccines are not considered 100% effective and there may be an occasional visitor who is not protected.